How to use reply email signatures effectively

 But why is this necessary in the first place?
-Well, it can become very annoying if you’re involved in an email conversation and it gets flooded with signature content.
+Well, it can become annoying if you’re involved in an email conversation and it gets flooded with signature content.

 What does a reply email signature look like?